yangshun/front-end-interview-handbook/packages/questions/docs/README.md

 ## Skeleton

-Obtain Array-based skeletons from here: https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/lodash/common/array.d.ts
+Obtain Array-based typedefs from here: https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/lodash/common/array.d.ts

 ## Unit Test

-Refer to test within https://github.com/lodash/lodash/blob/master/test/.
+It's preferable to refer to Lodash's existing tests within https://github.com/lodash/lodash/blob/master/test/.

-Use ChatGPT with the following prompt:
+If that's not enough, use ChatGPT with the following prompt:

 ```
-Generate Jest unit tests for Lodash's <REPLACE_ME> function.
+Generate Jest unit tests for Lodash's <replaceMe> function.
 Group tests using describe blocks where possible.
 Do not declare separate variables for the input and output of the tests.

 // Delete where appropriate.

-If the function takes in an array, add tests for empty arrays, single-element arrays, two-element arrays, multiple element arrays.
+// For function that take in an array
+Add tests for empty arrays, single-element arrays, two-element arrays, multiple element arrays.

+// For functions that take in indices
-If the function takes in indices, add tests for negative indices.
+Add tests for negative indices.
 If the function takes in multiple indices, add tests for a mix of all combinations of positive and negative indices.

+// For functions that take in objects
-If the function takes in objects, add tests for empty objects, objects with a single key, two keys, multiple keys.
+Add tests for empty objects, objects with a single key, two keys, multiple keys.

+// If the input should not be mutated
+Add a test that the input is not mutated and a new array or object is returned.

+// If the input should be mutated
+Add a test that the input is mutated and a new array or object is not returned.
 ```

-If the function behaves exactly the same as the Lodash
+### Lodash Test

+We will also add a `lodash.test.js` to test that Lodash's code can pass our tests (and also the other way round).